 - Financial enterprises.
-These enterprises require the standard compensation SLA.
+These enterprises require SLAs with compensation clauses.

-- Clusters with higher security: In the control plane, etcd uses encrypted disks by default.
+- Clusters with higher security: By default, etcd uses encrypted disks in the control plane.
 In the data plane, kms-plugin is installed to encrypt Kubernetes Secrets.
 ACK provides security management for this type of cluster.
-You can use security management of the professional edition to inspect running containers and enable auto repairing.
+The advanced security management feature allows you to inspect containers in the running state and enable auto repairing.

 - SLA guarantees: Professional managed Kubernetes clusters are covered by the SLA that supports compensation clauses.
 A level of 99.95% uptime is guaranteed for the cluster API server.

-For more information about the pricing of professional managed Kubernetes clusters, see Billing.
+For more information about the pricing of professional managed Kubernetes clusters, see Billing method.

-The following table compares professional managed Kubernetes clusters and standard managed Kubernetes clusters.
+The following table compares professional managed Kubernetes clusters with standard managed Kubernetes clusters.

 |Professional managed Kubernetes cluster||Standard managed Kubernetes cluster|

 |Cluster size||N/A||Up to 5,000 nodes.||Up to 100 nodes for each newly created cluster.
 A maximum of 5,000 nodes can be deployed in an existing standard managed Kubernetes cluster.
 Existing standard managed Kubernetes clusters can be upgraded to professional managed Kubernetes clusters.|

 |etcd||High-frequency cold backups, high-frequency hot backups, and geo-disaster recovery|